SnShine/FaceRecognizer/README.md

 Real-Time detection & prediction of subjects/persons in video recording with built-in camera.

-If there is any intruder (trained/ unknown subjects) attack, it automatically posts on your Facebook timeline to notify you and your friends/ neighbors.
+If there is any intruder (known/ unknown subjects) attack, it automatically posts on your Facebook timeline to notify you and your friends/neighbors.

 ## Preview
 Screen-shot while detecting & predicting subject(s) in real-time video.

 ![alt tag](../master/Preview1.png)

+Screen-shot of Facebook post regarding intruder attack.

 ![alt tag](../master/Preview2.png)

 ## Usage of available files